Certificate Overview

 Jamie

-Infographic showing Jamie's pathway through Certificate program, which is detailed text below.
+Infographic showing Jamie's pathway through the Delta Certificate program, which is detailed text below.

 This is an accordion element with a series of buttons that open and close related content panels.